vinegarhq/vinegar/README.md

   + Wine Root, allows you to set a specific wine installation path
   + Set different environment variables and FFlags for both Player and Studio
 + Modifications of Roblox via the Overlay directory, overwriting Roblox's files; such as re-adding the old death sound
-+ Faster Multi-threaded installation and installation of Roblox
++ Faster Multi-threaded installation and extraction of Roblox
 + Multiple instances of Roblox open simultaneously via `robloxmutexer`
 + Logging for both Vinegar and Wine